 Briefly, Phase I of the AAU HIV/AIDS Core Programme was resolved to ensure that the African higher education community used all available means within the institutions and through partnerships with the international community to prevent the spread, mitigate the impact and manage the HIV epidemic through proactive, sustainable programmes of action.

-To achieve this goal, five strategic objectives (SO) have been developed as follows:
+To achieve this goal, five strategic objectives (SO) were developed as follows:

 SO 1: Strengthened top leadership of AAU member institutions through advocacy and capacity building to ensure their greater commitment to develop and enforce policies that ensures that students undertake HIV and AIDS education.